 So there you have your completed bauble.
 You can make them in lots of different sizes and with any fabric so have a go and experiment.

-If you are looking to make different Christmas ornaments then check out my other tutorials:
+If you are looking to make different Christmas ornaments then check out some of my other tutorials:

 Remember to pin this tutorial on Pinterest for later so that you do not lose it!